- Why does Mrs Hopewell invite Manley pointer to dinner?

 It is significant that Mrs. Hopewell’s daughter has two names because Joy is the illusion that the mother has for her daughter.
 Hulga is the illusion that the daughter has for herself. … The name Hulga characterizes the daughter to be a sort of Frankenstein’s daughter.

-What does Manley steal from Hulga?
+What does Manley take from Hulga?

 Why is Hulga uncomfortable around Mrs Freeman?